-A student may graduate with a self-designed major (known as "interdepartmental major") only in the Bachelor of Arts degree program.
-Wittenberg's intensive degree programs (i.e., B.S., B.M., B.F.A., and B.M.E.) are chartered by the Board of Regents according to the curricular plan of each
+A student may graduate with a self-designed major only in the Bachelor of Arts degree program.
+Wittenberg's intensive degree programs (i.e., B.S., B.M., B.F.A., and B.M.E.) are chartered by the Board of Regents according to the curricular plan of each.